Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: CrossDomainTypes4Py

 \subsection{Mining Repositories}

-For mining the repositories, we choose the platforms GitHub and Libraries, on which we search for repositories that depend on the static type checking tool Mypy\footnote{https://github.com/python/mypy}.
+For mining the repositories, we choose the platforms GitHub and Libraries, on which we search for repositories that depend on the static type-checking tool Mypy\footnote{\url{https://github.com/python/mypy}}.
 The intention is to ensure that optional type annotations are present in at least a part of the repository (see Section \ref{sec:limitations}).
 We extend this procedure and check also for dependencies to the libraries Flask and NumPy, in order to be able to assign the repository to a domain.

 Since the platforms do not support searching for multiple dependencies at the same time, so we utilize the method explained in the following paragraph.
 First, we search separately for repositories with dependencies to the three frameworks.
 For mining the platform Libraries, we consume its API\footnote{\url{https://libraries.io/api/pypi/<Framework>/dependent_repositories}} and query the frameworks separately.